theNewDynamic/oregonsadventurecoast.com/content/blog/celebrating-20-years-of-the-salmon-celebration-september-13-14-2025.md

 {{< youtube id="v=dpDb4qL-SfE" >}}

-Chief Younker recently sat down with us to share his reflections on the history of the Coquille's Mill-Luck Salmon Celebration.
+Chief Younker recently sat down with us to share his reflections on the history of the Salmon Celebration.
 What stood out most was not only his reverence for the sacred traditions, but also the camaraderie and humor he recalled—from the playful pranks shared among teammates to the joy of working together.
 The Salmon Celebration, at its heart, is a family affair where everyone is invited to take part.

 ![](/img/salmon-celebration-shirod-younker-blog-695x322-jpg.jpg)